cnorick/curse-of-strahd-notes/Misc/Vistani.md

 - The **spell save DC is 8 + the caster's proficiency bonus+ the caster's Charisma modifier.** If the target succeeds on the save, the Vistana is blinded until the end of the Vistana's next turn.
 A Vistana who uses Evil Eye can't use it again before finishing a short or long rest.
 Once a target succeeds on a saving throw against a Vistana's Evil Eye, it is immune to the Evil Eye of all Vistani for 24 hours

 ## The Vistani and [[Strahd Von Zarovich|Strahd]]
+- During one of [[Strahd Von Zarovich|Strahd]]'s military campaigns, years before he became a vampire, a group of Vistani rescued him after he was wounded in battle
+	-
 - The Real Relationship is Respect
 	- Instead of being totally in cahoots, Strahd and the Vistani share a mutual respect of one another.
 The Vistani showed Strahd kindness and saved his life when they certainly didn't have to, impressing Strahd.
 Strahd made a vow that all Vistani would henceforth be welcome in his land, so long as they did not openly antagonize him.
 Because Strahd is a man of his word, he's honored his vow over the centuries.
 This gives the Vistani certain perks in Barovia:
 		- The Vistani are not attacked or targeted by the normal threats in Barovia, such as wolves and werewolves